 Raghuram Rajan is a senior fellow at the Hoover Institution and is the Katherine Dusak Miller Distinguished Service Professor of Finance at the University of Chicago's Booth School.

 Prior to that, he was the twenty-third governor of the Reserve Bank of India from 2013 to 2016, as well as the vice chairman of the board of the Bank for International Settlements from 2015 to 2016.
 He was the chief economist and director of research at the International Monetary Fund from 2003 to 2006.
 Rajan’s research interests are in banking, corporate finance, and economic development, especially the role finance plays in it.
+His latest book, The Third Pillar: How Markets and the State Leave the Community Behind, was released on February 2019 by Penguin Press.
 He coauthored Saving Capitalism from the Capitalists with Luigi Zingales in 2003.
 He then wrote Fault Lines: How Hidden Fractures Still Threaten the World Economy, for which he was awarded the Financial Times-Goldman Sachs prize for best business book in 2010.
 Rajan was the president of the American Finance Association in 2011 and is a member of the American Academy of Arts and Sciences and the Group of Thirty.

 In January 2003, the American Finance Association awarded him the inaugural Fischer Black Prize for the best finance researcher under the age of forty.
 The other awards he has received include the global Indian of the year award from NASSCOM in 2011, the Infosys prize for the Economic Sciences in 2012, the Deutsche Bank Prize for Financial Economics in 2013, and Euromoney magazine’s Central Banker of the Year Award 2014.